What to Consider When Buying an Air Fryer PLUS The 5 Best Air Fryers

 - MAYBE you don’t have a stove/oven (awesome to have if you’re remodeling!)

-- You love kitchen gadgets and want to experience the fun of cooking with an air fryer!’
+- You love kitchen gadgets and want to experience the fun of cooking with an air fryer!

-Consider THIS When Purchasing an Air Fryer:
+Points to Consider When Purchasing an Air Fryer:

 - SPACE: think about the dimensions of the cooking space, rather than the full capacity… some air fryers are more narrow and taller, which means you’d have less horizontal space for baking cookies or cooking chicken or wings.